hexinfra/gorox/bins/README.md

-This directory holds auxiliary commands, basically one command per directory.
+This directory holds auxiliary commands for your project, basically one command per directory.

 To build (take hello as an example):